-Although Homeopathy emerged over 200 years ago., Homeopathy in the US is still relatively small compared to the rest of the world.
-The success of Homeopathy has been clearly documented; first in Europe in the 1820’s and 1830’s during cholera and typhoid epidemics, as well as in the United States during the deadly flu pandemic of 1918, where statistics showed that Homeopaths had a death rate of only 1.05%, in comparison with over 30% under allopathic care, and even up to 60% at times.
+Although Homeopathy emerged over 200 years ago, Homeopathy in the US is still relatively small compared to the rest of the world.
+The success of Homeopathy has been clearly documented: First in Europe in the 1820’s and 1830’s during cholera and typhoid epidemics, as well as in the United States during the deadly flu pandemic of 1918.
+Statistics showed that Homeopaths had a death rate of only 1.05%, in comparison with over 30% under allopathic care, and even up to 60% at times.

 - All Homeopathic remedies in the US have been FDA regulated since 1938

 - Remedies are non-addictive and safe medicines for everyone to take